 “Just think of your daughter, sir.
 Can’t stand to think of what might happen to her if . . . if anything—I mean, if you . . .”
 Devan trailed off.

 If I perish, or must suffer an executioner’s blade over my love for that horse.
 Damien mussed the squire’s hair playfully.
 “Stay here.
 Watch over camp.
 You can have my last sausage.
 Oh, and Dev”—he snatched his tunic sleeve and lifted it to reveal a budding red scar beneath—“show more care in Draywood.
 It’s easier than you think to fall in and lose a finger—or worse, if you’re a man.”
 He winked in good humor.

-The boy smiled only faintly, hardly the reaction the knight had wanted.
+The boy smiled only faintly, hardly the reaction the knight had expected.
 Damien left his squire on a hill coming to life.
-Up a ridge, past a brook, and toward the unsettling gleam he went, toward that unnatural and desolate place, suppressing a dread that threatened to overwhelm his senses.
+Up a ridge, past a brook, and toward the unsettling gleam he went, suppressing a dread that threatened to overwhelm his senses.

 He recalled his last conversation with Uthron Morley in the gloom of his court at Thorn’s Keep.
 The Lord Warden, his liege these past twelve years, had summoned the knight for a secret errand he said he could entrust to no one else.

 “The Commons are restless, and seeking me to blame for their misery,” Morley had said with a vexed look.
 Then why not let the Commons rest? a small voice inside had pushed him to say.
 “We need to show the peasants that the Lord Warden of Rosbury knows of their plight, and wishes to please the gods.”